OWASP/www-staff/operating-plan/2024/events.md

 As the OWASP Foundation is now fully responsible for the operational delivery of AppSec Global, a new relationship with the community needs to occur, with a call for volunteers from all over the world.
 This will lead to the ability to host a third AppSec Global at some point in the future, probably in 2023 or 2024 as the world recovers from the pandemic.
 In the meantime, we need to document and improve our processes to ensure that we can easily host even the largest events.

+### Improve Developer Participation in OWASP Events

+TBA

-### Improve Event and Event Sponsor Customer Experience
+### Improve Event Sponsor Customer Experience

 Involving all key stakeholders - organizers, community members, attendees, event sponsors, and more - we will be kicking off a program to determine how we can improve the OWASP event experience for AppSec and AppSec Days regional events.
 Everything will be on the table, from call for participation, event registration and other systems, attending virtual and physical events, and more.